NishchaySharma/Competitve-Programming/README.md

 # Competitve-Programming
-This repo contains all of my codes that I wrote while practicing on various Online competitive domains.
+This repo contains all of my codes that I write while practicing on various Online competitive domains.